simeonpalla/simeonpalla/README.md

 ### Languages and Tools I use:
 * Python
 * CSS
-* heroku
+* Heroku
 * Plotly-Dash
 * Tableau
 ### Languages and Tools I'm learning:
 * HTML
 * CSS
 * Bootstrap
-* Javascrpt
+* Javascript
 ## Work Experience

+#### Project Lead - Analytics, Government of Andhra Pradesh (November 2022 - Currently)
+* Managed private entities to improve the process and development of the data.
+* Analyzed the state’s confidential data and submitted reports daily and monthly to the CMO of Andhra Pradesh.
+* Working closely with CMO in developing KPIs, SOP, and information needs.

 #### Data Analyst, Pradical Works (August 2022 - October 2022)
-##### Part of 3 member analytics team with a job to facilitate the creation of deep insights for the client using: Caste Demographics, Retrospective polling data.
+##### Part of 3 member analytics team with a job to facilitate the creation of deep insights for the client using: Caste Demographics, and Retrospective polling data.
 * Designed and built server-scale dashboards for internal teams using **'_Plotly-Dash_'**, **'_Panel_'**, **'_Tableau_'** & **'_Google DataStudio_'**.
-* Performed Geo-spatial analysis by developing user-location maps, census, and socio-economic maps.
+* Performed Geospatial analysis by developing user-location maps, census, and socio-economic maps.
 * Scraped data from public sites using **'_Beautiful Soup_'** & **'_Selenium_'**.
 * Built pipelines for table extraction with OCR and sentiment analysis using various machine-learning models.
 * Built reports for the authorities and the client.